pmcc-modil/Kallisto_Snakemake/run_kallisto/README.md

 `sbatch sbatch.sh`

-This command submits a parent job to run snakemake.
-Then snakemake will automatically submit new jobs in parallel into the cluster.
+This command submits a parent job which will run the snakemake script.
+Then based on the defined rules, snakemake will automatically submit new jobs in parallel into the cluster.

 ## Notes
  - Genral cluster settings (e.g. email notification) should be added to cluster_config.yaml and rule specific settings (e.g. number of threads, memory, time, etc.) should be added to params of the rule in the snake file.